Bedok Lighthouse

-Bedok Lighthouse (Chinese: 勿洛灯塔; Malay: Rumah Api Bedok; Tamil: பிடோக் கலங்கரை விளக்கம்) is an automated lighthouse in Bedok, Singapore.
+Bedok Lighthouse is an automated lighthouse in Bedok, Singapore.
 First announced in March 1978, Bedok Lighthouse commenced operations on 9 August 1978 to replace the Fullerton Lighthouse.
 Initially operated by the Port of Singapore Authority (PSA), the Maritime and Port Authority of Singapore (MPA) took over operations of the lighthouse in February 1996.
 Bedok Lighthouse is located on top of a residential building 76 m above sea level.